Imagining Greece: Pausanias' Periegesis Hellados

 At the beginning of the course, small groups will work at reviewing grammar and going over homework.
 Throughout the course, small groups will meet to work at reading comprehension of the Greek text.

-Grammar Guru: Twice during the first week, a pair of students will become the experts on a grammar topic to be covered in class.
-Each pair will present an overview of the topic and lead the class in learning that topic.
+Grammar Guru: Throughout the course, you will become the expert on a grammar topic to be covered in class.
+You will present an overview of the topic and lead the class in learning that topic.
 In addition, the student experts will create an activity to help the rest of the class learn the topic.
 Possible activities might include a skit, puzzle, game, an oral question-answer drill, or a set of sentences to translate.
+Preference should be given to activities that combine visual, aural, and perhaps textual.
 If possible, please do not use an activity that anohter group has already used.
 You may use any of the grammars or Greek composition books for ideas.
 The best presentations engage the rest of the class, summarize and condense the information in a way that makes sense to you (and others), include something visual (an overhead, a handout, an outline on the board), and provide Greek sentences that exemplify each type.
 Most presentations should be no more than 20 minutes, with no more than 5 minutes summarizing the grammar point and the rest of the time practicing.

 Two seminars: In order to appreciate Pausanias, twice we will do seminar presentations on topics that will help us understand him within the context of his times.
 Each presenter will have 20 minutes to lead the class through the secondary literature on a particular topic, summarizing the author's arguments, providing examples from what we have read in Pausanias, and engaging the class.
 The first seminar we will focus on important background information regarding archaeology, history, and religion.
 The second will focus on more specific issues.
 Here are some suggestions for successful oral presentations.

-Oral Reading: Once at the end of the second week, you will record a passage of Pausanias (one paragraph or section) that describes or narrates a story about one of the sites we have read about.
+Oral Reading: Once during the second week, you will record a passage of Pausanias (one paragraph or short section) that describes or narrates a story about one of the sites we have read about.
 The assignment will help you become more familiar with the places mentioned in Pausanias, develop your ability to read Greek in meaningful phrases, and learn how to use Google Earth.
 After recording a tour in Google Earth, you will upload it to Moodle.

 Writing: Pausanias is selective in what he tells the reader about each site he visits and each monument he discusses.
 Sometimes he provides more information later in his narrative that adds more detail.
 Other times he is silent, but modern archaeological research has discovered more details about a particular site or the monuments there.
 Therefore, using Pausanias' text and your own research as a starting point, each week you will have the opportunity to write your own version of a Greek travel narrative.
 You may focus on a particular monument, a story from mythology, a historical event, an itinerary, or some combination of the above.
 The composition will be graded on comprehensibility (e.g. is the grammar reasonably correct), coherence (does the story flow from one paragraph to the next, use the proper transitional words, etc.), and inclusion of material relevant to your version of the monuments or events.
 You may add images to illustrate your text.
 The center eight stations in the HMC have the software program Antioch so that you may type your text in Greek with accents.